sigasi/sigasi_insights/manual/views.md

 [xprt_only]

-The **Block Diagram View** displays a graphical (block diagram) view of all architectures and its instantiations in your current VHDL or (System)Verilog editor.
+The **Block Diagram View** displays a graphical (block diagram) view of all architectures, modules and their instantiations in your current VHDL or SystemVerilog editor.

 This viewer **automatically updates** when you **save** your code and gives a convenient way to visually inspect and navigate your code, even